 Shock absorbers do a number of things, including what the name implies, 'absorbing shock' (bump) energy.
-In almost all modern motorcycles, the shock absorber is both hydraulic and air operated, and is almost always combined with the suspension spring, typically the spring is wrapped around the shock absorber cartridge.
-The energy captured by the spring in any one direction is moderated by the shock absorber, otherwise the spring would allow the parts of the suspension called 'un-sprung weight' to 'pogo' ...or oscillate up and down ...and any oscillation means less time the tire is on the ground.
+In almost all modern motorcycles, the shock absorber is both oil and air operated, and is almost always combined with the suspension spring, typically the spring is located surrounding the shock absorber parts.
+The energy captured by the spring in either direction is moderated by the shock absorber, otherwise the spring would allow the parts of the suspension called 'un-sprung weight' to 'pogo' ...or oscillate up and down ...and any oscillation means less time the tire is on the ground.
 The total weight of the motorcycle is vastly greater than the 'unsprung weight', so the suspension moves the most.
 Shock absorbers are quite often, if not nearly always, designed such that their effect in one direction is different than in the other direction; and some shocks are adjustable in one or both directions.
 Often these adjustments are called Bound (compression) and Rebound (extension or lowering of compression).
 With the proper shock absorber valving, and correct amount and type of oil, and correct amount of air above the oil, the desired characteristics of the shock absorber can be had reasonably closely.
 Sophistication of a shock absorber....and spring....are highly variable.

 The spring length at rest is usually adjustable on rear suspensions by a lever or special wrench, sometimes by hand rotating ring.
-The spring length adjustment on front suspensions is usually adjusted by adding or removing spacers.
+The spring length compression adjustment on front suspensions is usually adjusted by adding or removing spacers.
 In some types of forks there are more than one spring.
 Some types of front suspension units have adjustable spring perches, that set height (front suspension length, etc.).

 My attempt at a simple SAG explanation:

 The common shock absorber and spring units made by Koni (now IKON) and installed at the rear of the twin-shock Airheads, most of which used the 7610-1298 model, have an adjustment at the SPRING perch for ride height.
 The idea was that as you increase loading, such as adding a passenger, you could easily adjust the spring perch to compensate for the suspension sagging.
 Many folks do not know that these shock absorbers may have an adjustment via a black toothed wheel under the rubber cup at the top, that is an adjustment for REBOUND valving.
 Some types of Ikon and Koni shocks do not have that wheel, but are adjustable by rotating the upper part, which is kind of a PIA, compared to the wheel type which is very quickly adjustable.
 Some models have NO adjustment.

 There are both stock and aftermarket springs, cartridges, and other 'goodies' available.
-For the Airheads, one popular modification was the addition of a separate short spring at the bottom of the inside of the front forks.
+For the Airheads, one popular modification long ago was the addition of a separate short spring at the bottom of the inside of the front forks.
 The results were mixed.
 There are some much more modern modifications that work better, over-all.

 I have seen quite a few instances where an owner has increased the thickness (viscosity) of the front forks oil, to try to 'compensate'; or, somehow 'improve' the ride........when the REAL problem is improper fork alignment and excessive stiction.

-A tell-tale of a very improperly modified or mal-adjusted front fork on a BMW Airhead is finding a overly thick oil in the forks, because often an oil MUCH heavier than stock viscosity is WRONGLY installed due to high STICTION ...which leads to the next paragraph. ...leading us back to Stiction again.
+A tell-tale of a very improperly modified or mal-adjusted front fork on a BMW Airhead is finding a overly thick oil in the forks, because often an oil considerably thicker than stock viscosity is wrongly installed due to high stiction ...which leads to the next paragraph. ...leading us back to stiction again.

 A good suspension, which includes the shock absorber(s) and spring(s), should have as little stiction as possible.
-Stiction is VERY annoying when it's value is high, and you will especially notice it when you ride over tar strips or other small to a bit more moderate irregularities in the road.
+Stiction is exceptionaly annoying when it's value is high, and you will especially notice when you ride over tar strips or other small to a bit more moderate irregularities in the road.
 It feels like the suspension is not moving, not absorbing the shock of the irregularity; and, that is exactly what is going on.
-It is VERY common to see high stiction in front ends of telescopic fork motorcycles.
+It is very common to see high stiction in front ends of telescopic fork motorcycles.
 It is usually fixable with modest effort and often with NO parts cost!

 As a somewhat general rule, the cheapest shock absorbers have characteristics that may be adequate but are not really all that good, and ride quality and handling suffers ...sometimes quite substantially.
 Except on very high-end motorcycles, the factory shock units are generally a compromise between cost, performance, and average rider acceptability ...and abilities.
 While this applies mostly to the front forks, it actually also applies to the rear shock absorber ....which often surprises owner/riders.
 Lower cost factory rear suspension units tend to not last very long, and tend to not be rebuildable, or not easily.